-- 5. Inn membership must be secured prior to the start of the vocational component of Bar training.
-Persons wishing to apply for membership must do so at least 12 weeks prior to the start of the vocational component of their training.
-Where the vocational component is split into two parts membership must be applied for 12 weeks prior to the start of Part 2.
-Further detail regarding the different training pathways can be found in the BSB's Authorisation Framework. - 6.
-Those undertaking an apprenticeship pathway of training for the Bar will be dealt with on a case by case basis by the BSB who will determine the date by which they must be a member of an Inn.
-Those in this position must apply for Inn membership no later than 12 weeks prior to this date. - 7.
-To apply for Inn membership, an applicant must either be:
+6. Inn membership must be secured prior to the start of the vocational component of Bar training.
+Applications for admission should be made at least 12 weeks prior to the start of the vocational component of training.
+Where the vocational component is split into two parts applications for admission should be made at least 12 weeks prior to the start of Part 2.
+The Inns may accept applications within 12 weeks of the start of the vocational component but cannot guarantee that they will be processed in time.
+Further detail regarding the different training pathways can be found in the BSB's Authorisation Framework.

+7. Persons undertaking an apprenticeship pathway of training for the Bar will be dealt with on a case by case basis by the BSB who will determine the date by which they must be a member of an Inn.
+Those in this position should apply for Inn membership at least 12 weeks prior to this date.
+8. To apply for Inn membership (admission to the Inn), an applicant must either be: